nicbou/nicolasbouliane.com/content/recipes/caponata.md

 2. Meanwhile, heat **sunflower oil** in a pan.
 You need enough oil to fry the vegetables.
 It should be hot enough to instantly brown a breadcrumb.
 3. Fry the aubergine and zucchini in batches until golden.
 Let the oil get hot again between batches.
 Let the fried cubes dry on paper towels or table clothes.
 4. In a separate pot, brown the **onion** and **celery** in **olive oil** with a pinch of **salt**.
-5. When the onion and celery begin to colour, add **chili flakes**.
+5. When the onion and celery begin to colour, add **red pepper flakes**.
 Fry for another minute.
 6. Add **tomatoes** and fry for an extra 3 minutes.
 7. Stir in the **capers**, **olives**, **raisins**, **sugar**, **tomato purée**, **red wine vinegar** and **chocolate**.
 8. Bring to a boil, then add the fried aubergine and zucchini.